forwardemail/free-email-forwarding/README.md

     "v=DKIM1; k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQCojharU7eJW+eaLulQygsc/AHx2A0gyLnSU2fPGs8mI3Fhs3EVIIRP01euHg+IljMmXz9YtU+XMfZuYdSCa9NY16XjoIgub2+lkeiHHNpURIpwQJSeHxviMOfMAZ5/xSTDDoaYY2vcKytheZeLAVK2V1SuTdTp+C6B9E6AUSu1TwIDAQAB"
     ```

 * DNS records - you'll need to setup and modify your DNS records with your own self-hosted version.
-See [How does it work](#how-does-it-work) (obviously replace `forwardemail.net` with your own domain - and make sure you do DNS lookups for all related subdomains such as `mx1.forwardemail.net`, `mx2.forwardemail.net`, and `spf.forwardemail.net` – and clone them with your own).
+See [How it works](#how-it-works) (obviously replace `forwardemail.net` with your own domain - and make sure you do DNS lookups for all related subdomains such as `mx1.forwardemail.net`, `mx2.forwardemail.net`, and `spf.forwardemail.net` – and clone them with your own).
 We recommend using Amazon Route 53 for DNS hosting.

 ## CLI